ashishraj615/Digital-Make-up-Transfer-and-Stylization/README.md

 ## Dataset for detecting control point
 We are using 68 points trained face model data set which is creating 68 face control points on face and creating points on eyes, face, nose, mouth, lips.
-Dataset source is : https://github.com/davisking/dlib-models/blob/master/shape_predictor_68_face_landmarks.dat.bz2
+Dataset source is : https://github.com/davisking/dlib-models/blob/master/shape_predictor_68_face_landmarks.dat.bz2 , download from the link and place in the same directory where main.py program is.

 We are taking 2 images from user on which we are working.
 Steps that we followed to achieve the result: